UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 #### Task
 {:.no_toc}
-Save this as a script in the `Bash_Practical` folder called `lineCount.sh`.
+Save this as a script in the `Practical_4` folder called `lineCount.sh`.
 **Add comments** where you think you need them to make sure you understand what's happening.

 ## A More Advanced Script

 In this section we'll write a script for the dm6:ncrna fasta file.
-Briefly inspect the file before checking the script.
+Briefly inspect the file before checking the script to remind yourself what it looks like.
 We're going to extract some key information from those sequence header lines.

 ```